-The student's advisory committee will conduct this examination.
 The final examination is not to be administered until the dissertation or record of study is available in substantially final form to the student's advisory committee, and all concerned have had adequate time to review the document.
 Whereas the final examination may cover the broad field of the candidate's training, it is presumed that the major portion of the time will be devoted to the dissertation and closely allied topics.
 Persons other than members of the graduate faculty may, with mutual consent of the candidate and the chair of the advisory committee, be invited to attend a final examination for an advanced degree.
-A positive vote by all members of the graduate committee with at most one dissension is required to pass a student on his or her exam.
+A positive vote by all members of the graduate committee with at most one dissension is required to pass a student on their exam.
 A department can have a stricter requirement provided there is consistency within all degree programs within a department.
 Upon completion of the questioning of the candidate, all visitors must excuse themselves from the proceedings.

-Report of Final Examination
+Final Examination Grading

-The student's department will promptly report the results of the Final Examination to the Graduate and Professional School via the Report of Doctoral Final Examination form.
-These forms should be submitted to the Graduate and Professional School within 10 working days of completion of the final examination.
-The Graduate and Professional School must be notified in writing of any cancellations.
+The student's department will promptly report the results of the Final Examination to the Graduate and Professional School via the Academic Requirements Completion System (ARCS) within 10 working days of completion of the final examination.
+The Graduate and Professional School will be automatically notified via ARCS of any cancellations.

-A positive evaluation of the final exam by all members of a student's advisory committee with at most one dissension is required to pass a student on his or her final exam.
-The Report of the Final Examination Form must be submitted with original signatures of only the committee members approved by the Graduate and Professional School.
-If necessary, multiple copies of the form may be submitted with different committee member original signatures.
-If an approved committee member substitution (1 only) has been made, his/her signature must be included on the form submitted to the Graduate and Professional School.
+A positive evaluation of the final exam by all members of a student's advisory committee with at most one dissension is required to pass a student on their final exam.
+If an approved committee member substitution (1 only) has been made, their approval must be submitted to the Graduate and Professional School via ARCS.